B3n00n/Snorlax/server/README.md

 4. Pick from dropdown
 5. Way faster than uploading to cloud storage

-### Combatica apps
+### Organization apps
-If you're working with Combatica apps, life is easier:
+If you're working with organization specific apps, life is easier:
-- **Launch**: Dropdown shows only Combatica apps installed on selected devices
+- **Launch**: Dropdown shows only organization apps installed on selected devices
 - **Uninstall**: Same deal, but for removing them
-- **List**: Shows all Combatica apps with nice formatting
+- **List**: Shows all organization apps with nice formatting

 ### Power user stuff
 Enable Developer Mode (Menu → Dev) for: